1616 Walnut Street Building: History and features

 In 1930, the architects received an award for the building's design at the 12th International Buildings Congress in Budapest.

 Its five-story parking garage on the Chancellor Street side, part of the original construction, was considered a novelty in 1929.

-It was listed on the National Register of Historic Places in 1983, and the Philadelphia Register of Historic Places on January 7, 1982.

 Residential conversion

 In 2013, 1616 Walnut Street was renamed "Icon" as it underwent an extensive renovation, transforming it from commercial space to an apartment building.